 I also keep all of the spices around there as well.
 Most spices are things I throw in while I am either mixing something to go into the oven (which I don’t usually use my mixer for) or while I am cooking on the stovetop — so it made most sense to put the spices close to the oven.

-I have a little container that keeps all my often-used spatulas and whisks close at hand, then the rest of those items are in a drawer just to the side of the stove.
+I have a little container (like this one) that keeps all my often-used spatulas and whisks close at hand, then the rest of those items are in a drawer just to the side of the stove.
+I think it’s super handy to have that as I cook.

 A little organization in the kitchen goes a long way.
 It will save you steps when you’re cooking dinner as well as brainpower when things are just within arm’s reach.
 I love that I really thought out my kitchen in a methodical way before we moved in.
 It’s not too late for you to change yours either.

-After that I came up with 5 words that can change your organizing system.
+After that, I came up with just 5 words that can change your organizing system.
 They’ll come straight to your inbox, and you’ll start to see your storage options in ways that will make it easier to manage!

 Interested in creative ways to organize your home in a way that will help you manage your life?
 Check out my new course — The Organized Home: